alphaaurigae/gentoo_unattented-setup/README.md

 # Automated, modular - 1 file - setup for GENTOO linux.

 ## find the configs in "config/required/default-testing/" , eventually edit and paste to the main script "run.sh" --> in place of " [ !PASTE_DEF_CONFIG ... ] "
-> there are 3 places for default configs.
+> there are 3 places for default configs / variables to be copy pasted.
 1. !PASTE_DEF_CONFIG copy paste content of "config/required/default-testing/1_ variables_pre.default-testing.sh" --> TO: "run.sh --> EDITOR [ !PASTE_DEF_CONFIG VARIABLES_1 ...]
 - variables for the pre setup.
 2. !PASTE_DEF_CONFIG copy paste content of "2_variables_chroot_default-testing.sh" --> TO: "run.sh" --> EDITOR [ !PASTE_DEF_CONFIG VARIABLES_2 ...]